gauthamchettiar/notes/docker.md

 ## Control Groups in OS:
 Similar to namespacing, but it is used to *limit* Memory, CPU Usage, Hardisk I/O and N/W Bandwith.
 So a particular process could be allocated a specific amount of resource beyond which it cannot use.

+## Docker Container vs Images

+## Docker command structure
+- old (still works): docker <command> (options)
+- new: docker <command> <sub-command> (options)

 ## Docker Beginner-1 Commands: Creating and Running Pre-Built Docker Images
 1. **docker run <image_name>** _**(Creating and Running a Container)**_
-`docker run hello-world`
+`docker run hello-world` - 'hello-world' is a test image that echoes a message and exits.
-`docker run busybox echo hello world` - Command echos the hello world and immediately exits.
+`docker run busybox echo hello world` - Command echos the hello world message and immediately exits.
-`docker run hello-world echo hello world` - This command FAILS because hello world container does not have echo command installed, infact it does not have anything installed it just prints a message.
+`docker run hello-world echo hello world` - This command FAILS because hello-world container does not have echo command installed, infact it does not have anything installed it just prints a message.

 2. **docker ps** _**(List Containers)**_
 `docker ps` - Initially it wont show up anything since there is no container running in the background